 Blog

-How to manage mental health related absences
+How to manage mental health absence from work in the UK

 This pattern immediately raises two commercial concerns: disruption to the business and the likelihood that the absence is linked to an ongoing mental health condition.

 The first priority is to establish the facts.
-A line manager should arrange a private, supportive meeting to review the employee’s attendance record and understand what is driving the absences.
+A line manager should arrange a private, supportive meeting to review the employee’s attendance record and understand what's driving the absences.
 This should include a discussion about the nature of the condition, how long it has been affecting them, and whether they are receiving any medical support.

 Any absence linked to mental health must be approached through the lens of the Equality Act 2010.
 An employee with a mental health condition may meet the legal definition of disability, triggering significant legal protections.
+This matters as:

-• compensation for disability discrimination is uncapped.
+• Compensation for disability discrimination is uncapped

 This all comes down to whether a sick employee can be classified as ‘disabled’.
 According to the law, this applies if:

-• The individual has a physical or mental impairment;
+The individual has a physical or mental impairment

-• The impairment has an adverse effect on their ability to carry out normal day-to-day activities;
+The impairment has an adverse effect on their ability to carry out normal day-to-day activities;

-• The effect is substantial; and
+The effect is substantial

-• The effect is long-term.
+The effect is long-term

 If all of these criteria apply, the employee will be considered disabled in the eyes of the law.
+In addition, you must consider the main types of disability discrimination identified within UK laws:

-• Discrimination arising from disability;
+Discrimination arising from disability

-• The duty to make reasonable adjustments; and
+The duty to make reasonable adjustments

-Applying this to the scenario
+Applying this to a workplace mental health scenario

 Any support plan should be documented, agreed with the employee and reviewed regularly.
 This not only supports the individual but also protects the employer if decisions are later challenged.